tmtxt/tmtxt.github.com/_drafts/2020-02-23-transition.md

 cannot take advantages of the multi-core CPUs to do heavy computation work or to serve more requests.
 There is a limit in what Nodejs can do.

+This blog post is just a place to summarize some of my experience from changing

 # Strict Typing matters

+> Why not Typescript?

+It's a controversial topic.
+For me, the advantage (and also disadvantage) of Nodejs is dynamic typing.
+It's fast for initla development, it's fast for building POC, it's easy for startup

 # IOC and DI